razziel89/mealie-addons/README.md

 - `PANDOC_FLAGS`:
   Additional flags that shall be passed to any call of [pandoc].
-  This environment variable is optional.
+  This environment variable is optional and defaults to the empty string.
   This allows for customisation of the generated files.
   The value of the environment variable is split into individual arguments at each consecutive occurrence of whitespace.